dustyjem/HelloWorldPython/README.md

 # Overview

-I want to write a program that will display "Hello World" when run.
+I want to write a program that will display "Hello World" when it is run.

-This programe will be written in Python
+This programme will be written in Python

 The purpose is to demonstrate my understanding of the python language